 - rest and rehydrate for 10-20 minutes

-Please note that I did not take saunas, do hot yoga, or anything vigorous or remotely detoxifying while pregnant, and continue to abstain for as long as I'm nursing.
+Please note that I did not take saunas, do hot yoga, or anything vigorous or remotely detoxifying while pregnant, or nursing.

 Infrared Saunas and Pregnancy